leorajdsouza/cinematic/README.md

 # Cinematic App
-A simplified torrent app to browse and search tv shows.
+A simplified torrent search app to browse and download tv shows.
 Allows you to download eztv uploaded torrents .

 #Search
   Allows you to search tv shows by keyword